 Artist and producer Jony Easterby has brought together some of the most dynamic sound and lighting artists in the UK to create this unforgettable Brighton Festival outdoor experience.
 Read an interview with Jony here.

 Originally staged at RSPB Ynys-hir reserve in Wales, For the Birds went on to be the highlight of the 2016 New Zealand Festival where it attracted more than 10,000 people.
 Take some time out to celebrate these wondrous creatures in an epic illuminated Brighton Festival outdoor event – a contemplative feast of light, sound and imagination.

 'I cannot think of another art experience that has bettered it' Jay Griffiths, author

 ‘Mind-blowingly brilliant.
 An unforgettably beautiful and resonant experience' George Monbiot, journalist

 - Sat 6 – Sun 28 May (except Mon & Tue)

 Various timed slots from 8.30pm - 11.40pm

 Free shuttle bus service from the Hollingbury ASDA bus stop on Crowhurst Road, BN1 8AF

 Wed 10 & Thu 11 May: £10

-(available on the day in person from Brighton Dome Ticket Office, Church Street from 10am)
+Festival Standby £10 (available from 10am on the day from Brighton Dome Ticket Office)